 - You don’t feel like rising early.
 I get it.
 You’re on vacation, and you probably want to relax.
-If you go at sunrise, you’ll need to plan on a 2.5 hour drive from Wailea, and a 2 hour drive from Lahaina and Kahului.
+If you go at sunrise, you’ll need to plan on a 2 to 3-hour drive from your hotel, which means waking up at 3 AM or earlier.
 However, if you plan your trip around sunset, you can leave around 2 p.m. and still get there in plenty of time to enjoy the sunset.

 - You want a little more privacy.
 Sunrise crowds are typically much heavier than sunset crowds.
-So, if you want a little more privacy, waiting til sunrise is the way to go.
+So, if you want more privacy, waiting until sunrise is the way to go.

 The jury is still out about which sight is more spectacular: Sunrise or Sunset at Haleakala.
 You’ll find folks who say they’re equally beautiful.
 Others will say one or the other is more picturesque.

 And, who says there’s anything wrong with a daytime trip to Haleakala on Maui?
 A daytime visit might afford you more time to explore the crater, without being overtired.
-At Hawaii Aloha Travel, we offer a Haleakala Crater Hike that showcases all the crater has to offer, including a hike through this amazing and historic venue.
+At Hawaii Aloha Travel, we offer a Haleakala Crater Hike that showcases some of the park’s greatest beauty.

 No matter which time of day you visit the crater, expect to be amazed.
 Haleakala is one of the most culturally significant and beautiful places in Hawaii.
 As long as the weather cooperates, you really can’t go wrong!